neerajm20/ServiceTitan/README.md

 This project contains the interview answer for ServiceTitan's long hackerrank coding test.
 I chose the problem Caching Services.

 ## Question: Why did you not implement in HackerRank?
-C# .Net Framework 4 contains a pre-implemented Cache under System.Runtime.Caching.
+C# .Net Framework 4 contains an implementation of an in-memory cache under System.Runtime.Caching.
 Hackerrank did not provide this reference.

 *Note: The only change that deviated finishing the entire exercise in HackerRank is adding reference System.Runtime.Caching*